What you will study

 You'll learn about the choices that practitioners and learners make when using technology in education, and how these choices relate to current debates and key theories.
 You will experience and reflect on the use of a range of conventional and innovative technologies in different learning contexts.
 You will explore a range of formal and informal sources, interpret and discuss their implications, and articulate your ideas about them for different audiences.
 These experiences will enable you to draw on a range of evidence to support the choices you make when designing learning activities or developing training materials.

-This will be the first time that The Open University has offered a postgraduate qualification on FutureLearn.
+This module will be delivered on the innovative online platform of FutureLearn.
 You may already know FutureLearn, which was founded by The Open University, for the free short courses it hosts for universities and institutions around the world.
 In addition to these free short courses, FutureLearn has a growing collection of full fee-paying university courses linked to undergraduate and masters-level qualifications.
 These fee-paying courses feature additional options and tools that aren’t available on the free courses.

-If you’ve studied with the OU recently, you’ll find that FutureLearn looks a little different.
-However, you’ll still have access to the same tools and resources, as well as new options that aren’t available in the OU’s virtual learning environment.
+If you’ve studied with the OU recently, you’ll find that FutureLearn works a little differently.
+For example, it’s entirely online and highly interactive, so you won’t be using printed or offline course materials.
+However, you’ll still have access to our tools and resources, as well as new options that aren’t available in the OU’s virtual learning environment.
 Importantly, as a fee-paying student, you’ll still have the same excellent tutor support that you would on any of our other modules.

 This module is divided into four eight-week programs: Foundations of TEL, Adapting to Contexts, Opening Up Education, and Educational Futures.
 Each program ends with reflection and assessment.
 There is a week’s break between each block.